Computer Audition: From Task-Specific Machine Learning to Foundation Models: Audio foundation models

 \subsection{A definition of foundation models}

 The definition of \acp{FM} is rather vague.
 Specifically, it raises the question of whether \acp{DNN} trained in supervised fashion for a particular task, but later shown to be effective on a variety of downstream tasks, also constitute foundation models.
-Examples of such very successful models are: \acp{PANN}~\citep{Kong20-PLP}, which were trained on AudioSet to predict sound events but later found effective on a broad range of problems; \wav~\citep{Baevski20-W2A}, which was trained on a self-supervised task on LibriSpeech but then found to generalise to a wide gamut of speech-related tasks~\citep{Wagner23-DOT}; or \textsc{Whisper}~\citep{Radford23-RSR}, which was trained on a large, multilingual \ac{ASR} corpus but successfully finetuned even on such disparate tasks like audio tagging~\citep{Gong23-WNA}.
+Examples of such very successful models are: \acp{PANN}~\citep{Kong20-PLP}, which were trained on AudioSet to predict sound events but later found effective on a broad range of problems; \wav~\citep{Baevski20-W2A}, which was trained on a self-supervised task on LibriSpeech but then found to generalise to a wide gamut of speech-related tasks~\citep{Wagner23-DOT}; \emph{Whisper}~\citep{Radford23-RSR}, which was trained on a large, multilingual \ac{ASR} corpus but successfully finetuned even on such disparate tasks like audio tagging~\citep{Gong23-WNA} ; or \emph{neural audio codecs} which can efficiently compress audio, such as \emph{EnCodec}{~\citep{Defossez23-HFN}}, \emph{SoundStream}{~\citep{Zeghidour21-SAE}}, or \emph{SemantiCodec}{~\citep{Liu24-SAU}}.
 These models all learn very powerful, generalisable representations during their initial training which can be exploited for downstream tasks using finetuning.

 We turn again to \citet{Bommasani21-OTO} for a clarification (emphasis is ours): ``Though foundation models are based on standard deep learning and transfer learning, their scale results in new \emph{emergent} capabilities, and their effectiveness across so many tasks incentivises \emph{homogenisation}.''
 Therefore, according to their original definition, \acp{FM} need to exhibit \emph{emergence} and \emph{homogenisation}.
 We examine these terms in the following two sub-sections.